Order of Jo Nesbo Books

 Jo Nesbo is a Norwegian novelist who is best known for his Harry Hole book series.
 Besides his crime fiction, he also writes the children’s book series Doctor Proctor.
 He has sold over a million and a half copies of his books in Norway alone.

 Nesbo’s literary career began in 1997 with Flaggermusmannen (The Bat) in the Harry Hole series.
-Since then, he has written a total of nine books in the Harry Hole series, three Doctor Proctor children’s novels, plus four standalone novels (not all of which has been translated into English).
+Since then, he has written several books in the Harry Hole series, plus Doctor Proctor children’s novels, and some standalone novels.
 Below is a list of Jo Nesbo’s published works in order of publication and in chronological order:

 Publication Order of Harry Hole Books